What is a SARC Center?

 Selection and Transparency

-In the event that we receive qualified SARC trial participation requests from more sites than required or feasible, the Clinical Research Committee, the Medical Officer in consultation with the study principal investigator will make a final selection.
-Past participation and performance in SARC trials will be considered (if applicable).
-Sites that are qualified but are not selected to participate at this time will be noted by SARC.
-Subject to subsequent trial requirements, these sites will be favorably considered for participation in new studies.
+In the event that we receive qualified SARC trial participation requests from more sites than required and/or feasible, SARC’s Medical Officer and President & CEO together (in consultation with the study’s principal investigators) will make a final selection based on geographic distribution and access to the targeted patient populations.
+In addition, past participation and performance in SARC trials (if applicable) will be included among the selection factors.
+Sites that are qualified but are not selected to participate at this time will be noted by SARC and, subject to subsequent trial requirements, these sites will be favorably considered for participation in new studies.

 SARC will maintain a database of the institutional membership information so that sites can be contacted with new trial opportunities.
 Annual updates will be requested from each institution.